Reviewing Vail Resorts (MTN) and Its Competitors

 |2.58

-Vail Resorts presently has a consensus price target of $309.09, suggesting a potential downside of 2.80%.
-As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 12.06%.
-Given Vail Resorts’ competitors stronger consensus rating and higher probable upside, analysts clearly believe Vail Resorts has less favorable growth aspects than its competitors.
+Vail Resorts presently has a consensus price target of $309.09, indicating a potential downside of 3.18%.
+As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 12.68%.
+Given Vail Resorts’ rivals stronger consensus rating and higher possible upside, analysts clearly believe Vail Resorts has less favorable growth aspects than its rivals.

+This table compares Vail Resorts and its rivals’ net margins, return on equity and return on assets.

 Summary

-Vail Resorts competitors beat Vail Resorts on 8 of the 13 factors compared.
+Vail Resorts rivals beat Vail Resorts on 8 of the 13 factors compared.

 Vail Resorts Company Profile